Retrotransposon: Role in human disease

 Retrotransposons ensure they are not lost by chance by occurring only in cell genetics that can be passed on from one generation to the next from parent gametes.
-However, LINEs can transpose into the human embryo cells that eventually develop into the nervous system, raising the question whether this LINE retrotransposition affects brain function.
+However, LINE can transpose into the human embryo cells that eventually develop into the nervous system, raising the question whether this LINE retrotransposition affects brain function.
 LINE retrotransposition is also a feature of several cancers, but it is unclear whether retrotransposition itself causes cancer instead of just a symptom.
 Uncontrolled retrotransposition is bad for both the host organism and retrotransposons themselves so they have to be regulated.
 Retrotransposons are regulated by RNA interference.
-RNA interference is carried out by a bunch of short non-coding RNAs.
+RNA interference is carried out by various short non-coding RNAs.
 The short non-coding RNA interacts with protein Argonaute to degrade retrotransposon transcripts and change their DNA histone structure to reduce their transcription.

 Role in evolution

 LTR retrotransposons came about later than non-LTR retrotransposons, possibly from an ancestral non-LTR retrotransposon acquiring an integrase from a DNA transposon.
 Retroviruses gained additional properties to their virus envelopes by taking the relevant genes from other viruses using the power of LTR retrotransposon.

 Due to their retrotransposition mechanism, retrotransposons amplify in number quickly, composing 40% of the human genome.
 The insertion rates for LINE1, Alu and SVA elements are 1/200 – 1/20, 1/20 and 1/900 respectively.
 The LINE1 insertion rates have varied a lot over the past 35 million years, so they indicate points in genome evolution.